-Generally speaking, the people who come in to consult us about a gynecomastia surgery in New York are much better informed than patients were years ago.
+Generally speaking, the people who come in to consult us about a gynecomastia surgery are much better informed than patients were years ago.
 But given the range and quality of information available on the Internet, some also bring in misconceptions, anecdotes, and ideas that only serve to create anxiety.

 Here’s one guy’s worry our patients don’t need to be concerned about: DVT.
 We ran across a question online about the risk, and the unfortunate prospective patient seemed quite alarmed.
 Here’s information that may help to put guys with man boobs at ease.